-Several implications for restoration and management strategies are suggested in the Quantitative Analysis.
+Several implications for restoration and management strategies are suggested in EPA's Quantitative Assessment.
 The modeling scenarios show that restoring system potential shade will have a strong beneficial impact on the summer temperature regime in the SFNR.
 Despite the benefits of increased riparian shade, future climate scenarios suggest that water temperature regimes will shift from those that are ideal for providing salmon habitat.